Shepherding-AI/AI-Contractor/README.md

 - Code/permit guidance is **best-effort** and AHJ-dependent.
 Always confirm with the local building department.
 - Material pricing APIs are intentionally not included in V1 (manual line items + optional unit costs only).

+## Railway note (Next.js standalone)
+This app uses `output: 'standalone'`.
+Railway should run `npm start`, which is configured to execute:

+`node .next/standalone/server.js`